Charlie Macnamara - Technical Writer and Developer

 Proper scoring angle diagram showing 45-degree technique

-• Make one confident ¼-inch cuts.
+• Make one confident ¼-inch cut

-• Score immediately before transferring.
+• Score right before loading

-• Keep decorative cuts shallow - ⅛-inch.
+• Keep decorative cuts shallow (⅛-inch)

 Initial dry ingredients for the biga